-The decrease of \$162.3 million in capital assets includes an increase of \$28.3 million in capital assets being depreciated, a decrease of \$238.8 million in accumulated depreciation and amortization for the period, and a net increase of \$48 million in construction in progress.
+The decrease of \$162.3 million in capital assets includes an increase of \$28.3 million in capital assets being depreciated, an increase of \$238.8 million in accumulated depreciation and amortization, and a net increase of \$48 million in construction in progress.
 Additions to construction in progress during fiscal year 2020 amounted to \$80.9 million and are broken down as follows:

-- \$27.3 million in the Authority's capital improvement program - \$54.8 million in renewal and replacement projects.
+- \$27.3 million in the Authority's capital improvement program - \$54.8 million in renewal and replacement projects

-The Authority has \$399.1 million in construction in progress as of June 30, 2020.
-During fiscal year 2020, the Authority re-activated its capital improvement program, and began planning for the execution of projects, including the regulatory and compliance projects with the state revolving funds from EPA, as well the reconstruction and resiliency projects, which will be financed as part of the FEMA obligation of \$3.7 billion under the Federal Accelerated Award Strategies ("FAAST") program.
-See Note 21.
+The Authority had \$399.1 million in construction in progress as of June 30, 2020.
+During fiscal year 2020, the Authority re-activated its capital improvement program, and began planning for the execution of projects, including the regulatory and compliance projects with the state revolving funds from EPA, as well the reconstruction and resiliency projects, which are being financed as part of the FEMA obligation of \$3.7 billion under the FAAST program.